-- 6.1 In undertaking the Stage 2 LCA process, consideration will require to be given to how best to address the deficiencies in accessibility, quality and quantity identified above.
-The Council will attempt to address these matters through a placemaking approach - one that delivers multiple benefits for the people of the area, for flood water management and for nature and the green network.
-In this way, the Council and its partners will aim to maximise the benefit of investment undertaken to deliver multifunctional solutions, helping address issues such as access, connectivity, water management and biodiversity wherever possible. - 6.2 The analysis set out above is intended to highlight the key issues that the Stage 2 LCA process will need to address as a priority.
+- 6.1 In bringing forward the Stage 2 LCA process, consideration will require to be given to how best to address the deficiencies in accessibility, quality and quantity identified above.
+The Council will attempt to address these matters through a placemaking approach one that delivers multiple benefits for the people of the area, for flood water management and for nature and the green network.
+In this way, the Council and its partners will aim to maximise the benefit of investment undertaken to deliver multifunctional solutions, helping address issues such as access, connectivity, water management and biodiversity wherever possible. - 6.2 The previous sections are intended to highlight the key issues that the Stage 2 LCA process will need to address.
 The analysis is consistent with analysis undertaken to support the production of Clydeplan, the Strategic Development Plan for Glasgow and the surrounding area.
-Amongst other things, Clydeplan aims to maximise Green Network Benefits through Integrated Green Infrastructure and it notes that, given the scale of opportunity for the development of the green network across the city region, prioritisation of delivery is key. - 6.3 As a result, Clydeplan identifies 16 regionally important "Strategic Delivery Areas", locations where the opportunity exists to address matters relevant to four green network priorities (health; climate change adaptation; poor access to greenspace; and habitat creation).
-Toryglen is one of the SDAs identified, based on GIS analysis of a range of Green Network related data.
+Amongst other things, Clydeplan aims to maximise Green Network Benefits through Integrated Green Infrastructure and it notes that, given the scale of opportunity for the development of the green network across the city region, prioritisation of delivery is required. - As a result, Clydeplan identifies 16 regionally important "Strategic Delivery Areas", locations where the opportunity exists to address matters relevant to four green network priorities (health; climate change adaptation; poor access to greenspace; and habitat creation).
+Yoker/Whitecrook is one of the SDAs identified, based on GIS analysis of a range of Green Network related data.
 Clydeplan Background Report 11 provides further detail.